Gattocrucco/misccpp/README.md

 ## Usage

 They are just header files so place them alongside your code.
-Use `make` to run the tests.
+The standard is C++11 so probably you need to specify `-std=c++11` or greater when compiling.

 ## Documentation

 None.
 See the tests for examples.
+Use `make` to compile and run all the tests.

 ## Headers